 CurioRank · Best Picks

-Best Board Games - Two-Player, Scored
+The Best 2 Player Board Games

 Designed-for-two games - Patchwork, 7 Wonders Duel, Lost Cities, Hive, Jaipur.
 Date-night and partner games that play tighter than 4-player adaptations.